 Eyebrows and eyelashes have become an art form in the world of beauty.
 Long gone are the days of quickly applying a layer of mascara and lightly filling in those brows.
 Now, it’s all about the dramatic look.
+But, is the dramatic look created by eyelash tinting safe?

 We can see how this is an appealing procedure for those who don’t have hours to spend on their makeup routine.